 The solution may be extended with other parameters concerning TSN stream or application characteristics.

 6.X.3 Procedures

+Editor's note: Whether a mechanism to provide stream information from CNC to TSN AF (or Ethernet bridges in general) will be specified by 3GPP or IEEE is FFS.
+Therefore the details listed below are merely an example of how stream information could be provided.

 The solution involves the following additional steps.